 There’s the iconic northwoods of Wisconsin… and then there’s Bayfield, even farther north than that.
 With no stops, the drive is just over six hours from Milwaukee and comes with a ton of scenic views.
 My mom and I recently made the trek “north of Up North” and clocked over 800 miles of driving in just 56 hours!
-Whether you have a day, week, or more for a road trip to Bayfield, I hope that the highlights from my trip will help guide your own adventure.
+Whether you have a day, week, or more to explore, I hope that my summer road trip from Milwaukee to Bayfield will help guide your own adventure.
 If you have a tight budget for travel right now, here are some tips to help you explore more for less.

 Where to Stay in Bayfield